EVENTS CALENDAR

 Read interview

-Helen holds a degree in History and Philosophy of Science and Psychology from Durham University, UK.
-Resident in Madrid, she speaks English, French and Spanish.
+Helen holds a degree in Philosophy of Science and Psychology from Durham University, United Kingdom.

 Karel De Vriendt